- Jul 23, 2025

 Nestled in the Rudraprayag district of the Indian state of Uttarakhand, it is well known for its highest Shiva temple in the world, the Tungnath Temple.
 Surrounded by the Garhwal Himalayas, the temple offers breathtaking views of the snow-capped mountains and is ideal for hikers.
 Lush green meadows, panoramic views, astonishing sunrises, and sunsets attract many visitors here each year.
 Apart from this, Tungnath also witnesses various devotees who offer their prayers to Lord Shiva and seek blessings from him.
 But Tungnath is much more than a spiritual place; let's explore its significant aspects.

-1. Tungnath Temple:
+1. Tungnath Temple

 Tungnath Temple is around 1000 years old and holds spiritual significance for the Hindu community.
 It is situated at an altitude of 12,073 feet and offers breathtaking views to visitors.
 Tungnath temple is one of the chief temples among the Panch Kedars.
 The temple is significant as it dates back to the Pandavas' period.
 It is believed that the Pandavas built the Tungnath Temple to please Lord Shiva.

-2. Chandrashila Peak:
+2. Chandrashila Peak

 Chandrashila Peak, which means "Moon Stone," is admired for its awe-struck 360-degree view of the Himalayan ranges.
 This peak is situated at around 12,110 ft, making it an adventurous challenge for trek enthusiasts.
 The trek to Chandrashila Peak starts in Chopta and ends at Tungnath.
 It is a 3.5-km-long trek that provides an adrenaline rush.
 Throughout the year, the trek to Chandrashila Peak is open.
 However, due to winter snowfall, the roads to Chopta might be closed.

-3. Deoria Tal:
+3. Deoria Tal

 The tal is surrounded by the Chaukhambha range, which leaves you speechless.
 Most visitors enjoy camping, birdwatching, and strolling along the trail with their loved ones.
-You can also see visitors trekking at Deoria Tal, embracing the natural ambiance.
+You can also see visitors trekking at Deoria Tal, embracing the natural ambience.
 The reflection of the Chaukhambha range in the waters of Deorial Tal creates an alluring view you must want to capture on your phone/camera.

-4. Nanda Devi Biosphere Reserve:
+4. Nanda Devi Biosphere Reserve

 You must visit the Nanda Devi Biosphere Reserve in Tungnath.
 In 1988, it was designated a UNESCO World Heritage Site.
 The reserve is established around Nanda Devi Peak, located in the Chamoli Garhwal district.
 Here, you can see Himalayan musk deer, Himalayan tahr, mainland serow, snow leopard, Himalayan brown bear, and Langurs.